-Have you been asking yourself how you'll expand your revenue in 2022?
+Have you been asking yourself how you'll expand your revenue in 2023?
 A well-designed and well-executed Reseller Partner Program might just be the answer.
 Multibillion-dollar IT businesses owe their success to powerful reseller programs.
-This is why Cisco, Citrix, and Microsoft reseller partner programs are popular among the big IT companies.
+This is why Cisco, Citrix, and Microsoft reseller partner programs are popular among big IT companies.

 - 1. What is a Reseller Partner Program?